 She awoke with a start and a curt shout and began to hit me.
 “Floyd!
 Watch out for the hamsters!” she cried as she hit me some more.

 “Grandma!
 It’s me, Griffin!”
 I tried to shield my face, but she caught me good on the temple.
 “Ow!”

 The pummeling stopped.
 “Oh,” she said.
 “Griffin?
 Goodness gracious!
 What are you doing here?”

-She reached out and put her hand over my mouth.
+Her arm darted out and she put her hand over my mouth.
 “Could you please stop yelling?
 Grandma had a little too much Natty Light at dinner.”

 My eyes went wide with surprise.
 I hadn’t been yelling.
-She used to not drink, except on Sundays when she would have “one beer for Jesus.”
+And she never drank before, except on Sundays when she would have “one beer for Jesus.”
 But this was Saturday and I was pretty sure Jesus had better taste in alcohol.

 “You’ve got your super magnifier glasses on,” I said in a softer voice.

 “Well for the love of Pete,” she said, exchanging her glasses for the other ones on the nightstand.
 “Oh yes, much better.
 My dear Griffin!
 You’re a sight for sore eyes.”
 She wrapped me in a snuggly grandma hug, but after a few seconds she shoved me away.
 “I’ll ask you again.
 What on earth are you doing here?”

 “I’ve come to get you and take you back home.”